What actually is bioplastic?

 step 1 bioplastic

-Even plastics difficultly recyclable can have an eco-responsible end-of-life, creator of economic and environmental value
+Even plastics difficultly recyclable can have an eco-responsible end-of-life.

 step 2 bioplastic